Corey Bailey

 RIAA is an acronym for Record Industry Association of America.
 The RIAA Curve

-standardized for the production of microgroove records in about 1954.
+production of microgroove records in about 1954.

-It is also known as RIAA Equalization, or the RIAA curve.
+It is also known as RIAA Equalization.

 Rumble